Chart Color Schemes

 Recent residential development output has been above average within South Yarra - North when compared nationally

 South Yarra - North has seen approximately 157 new homes approved annually over the past five financial years, totalling 789 homes.
-As of FY26, there have been 5 approvals recorded so far.
-On average, 1.8 people moved to the area per dwelling built between FY21 and FY25, suggesting a balanced supply and demand dynamic, with stable market conditions.
-However, this figure has increased to 22.1 people per dwelling over the past two financial years, indicating growing popularity and potential supply constraints in the area.
-New properties are constructed at an average value of $976,000, targeting the premium market segment.
+So far in FY26131 approvals have been recorded.
+On average, 1.8 people moved to the area for each dwelling built between FY21 and FY25, indicating balanced supply and demand conditions.
+However, this figure increased to 22.1 people per dwelling over the past two financial years, suggesting growing popularity and potential supply constraints in the area.
+New properties are constructed at an average expected cost of $976,000, targeting the premium market segment with higher-end properties.

 Frequently Asked Questions - Development